 Merriam's Kangaroo Rat

 The kangaroo rat has a few tricks to escape from predators.
 It can use its long hind legs to distance itself from threats.
 While running, the kangaroo rat can also use its long tail as a rudder to change direction suddenly.
-Mainly found in vegetated areas of the monument, the kangaroo rat is 13 inches in length, eight of which are its tail.
+Mainly found in vegetated areas of the park, the kangaroo rat is 13 inches in length, eight of which are its tail.
 This amazing animal is also able to jump up to ten feet high if scared.
 That is like a three foot child leaping over a six story building!

 Pallid bats can be found roosting in many areas, such as the visitor center.
 They are identified by their large ears and light-colored fur.
 These winged mammals can eat insects in the air like other bats, but they locate most of their food on the ground while walking around.
 Their large ears help them to hear their prey’s footsteps.
 They eat arthropods like scorpions, centipedes, and crickets, but also lizards and rodents.

 Pocket gophers at White Sands are found in areas that are sparsely vegetated.
 They spend most of their life in burrows, occasionally coming out to find a mate or forage.
 Their diet consists of plants such as four wing saltbush and Indian rice grass.
 They fall prey to predators who know to look for gopher mounds, such as badgers and coyotes.
 At White Sands, their coat can range from reddish to sandy brown to yellowish-white.

 The porcupine is North America’s second largest rodent and lives in a variety of habitats.
 At White Sands, the porcupine lives in the highly vegetated areas at the edges of the dunefield.
 Porcupines are the only mammal in North America with antibiotics in its skin.
 This helps the porcupine heal after it falls out of a tree, trying to reach for tender buds, and is poked with its own quills.
 They eat buds, roots, and bark.
 The porcupine is not as commonly seen at White Sands today as it was a few decades ago.